Is Dementia Genetic?

 Want to learn more about how to support your cognitive health?

 Whether dementia is hereditary depends heavily on the individual case.
-Many cases of dementia have little to do with a person’s genetics, but it’s also true that some types of dementia, such as Alzheimer’s disease, may be more likely to be influenced by genetics than others.
+Many cases of dementia have little to do with a person’s genetics, but it’s also true that some, such as Alzheimer’s disease, may be more likely to be influenced by genetics than others.

-The genetics of dementia aren’t completely understood.
-Researchers are still trying to understand what causes dementia and why, but in general, it seems that lifestyle factors and individual health risks may carry more weight than genetic variants.
-Likewise, things like brain injuries or damage caused by illicit substances can potentially alter the mind in ways that contribute to dementia later.
+The genetics aren’t completely understood.
+Researchers are still trying to understand what causes it and why, but in general, it seems that lifestyle factors and individual health risks may carry more weight than genetic variants.
+Likewise, things like brain injuries or damage caused by illicit substances can potentially alter the mind in ways that contribute to this illness later.

 Alzheimer’s does not have a direct genetic cause.
 If a person has a family history of the disease, it does not mean they’ve inherited a faulty gene and are likely to get the disease themselves.
 However, certain genetic variants may increase Alzheimer’s risk.

 Genetic tests are not frequently used to diagnose Alzheimer’s or predict the risk of developing the disease.
-Individuals who chose to undergo testing typically do so in rare cases when recommended by a neurologist or other medical specialist or in a research setting to better understand Alzheimer’s genetic associations.
+Individuals who chose to undergo testing typically do so in rare cases when recommended by a neurologist or other medical specialist.
+Some people may also participate in genetic testing in research settings to help experts better understand Alzheimer’s genetic associations.

 In general, Lewy body dementia is not considered to be a hereditary condition— having parents or grandparents with it doesn’t carry risk genes.
 It may be true, though, that having a family history of the condition can increase your level of risk.
 There are some additional risk factors involved that can help to determine whether someone is going to have Lewy body dementia.

 Most people who contract Lewy body dementia are over the age of 50.
 There have been reported cases in younger people, but these are extremely rare.
-So, it seems that age is a common risk factor for this type of dementia; the older you get, the more likely you may be to experience it.
+So, it seems that age is a common risk factor; the older you get, the more likely you may be to experience it.

 There are rare forms of vascular dementia that may be caused by having certain genes.
 Genetic mutations of the NOTCH3 gene, for instance, are known to cause vascular dementia.
 This gene pattern can be inherited from your family, so in this way, it is true that vascular dementia can be hereditary.
-Even so, this is a rare form of the disease and is not typical of most people's experiences with vascular dementia.
+Even so, this is a rare form of the disease and is not typical of most people's experiences.

 Common vascular dementia has yet to be linked to specific genetics.
 Progress has been made in determining certain things about the disease, but not everything is fully understood at this time.
-It will likely take further research performed by dedicated professionals to identify the genes linked to the risk for this type of dementia.
+It will likely take further research performed by dedicated professionals to identify the genes linked to the risk.

 Getty

-As it stands now, there aren’t any clearly defined or proven ways to prevent dementia or lower the risk of developing Alzheimer’s.
-Experts believe there are some things that people can do to take care of their brains and limit the risk of developing dementia but following them all to a T doesn’t mean you certainly won’t experience it.
+As it stands now, there aren’t any clearly defined or proven ways to prevent it or lower the risk of developing Alzheimer’s.
+Experts believe there are some things that people can do to take care of their brains and limit the risk of developing this illness but following them strictly doesn’t mean you certainly won’t experience it.
 Overall, it seems that healthy habits, regular healthcare, and an overall balanced lifestyle may be the best tools we have to prevent cognitive decline of any sort, especially when implemented at a younger age.

 According to the World Health Organization, there are some things that research suggests may help people reduce their risk of dementia, including lifestyle changes such as: